lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

    * Concurrent Jobs: Maximum number of concurrent compute session per keypair.
      If this value is set to 3, for example, users bound to this resource policy cannot create more than 3 compute sessions simultaneously. (max value: 100)
+   * Session Lifetime (sec.): Limits the maximum lifetime of a compute session from the reservation in the active status, including ``PENDING`` and ``RUNNING`` statuses.
+After this time, the session will be force-terminated even if it is fully utilized.
+This will be useful to prevent the session from running indefinitely.

 * Folders
    * Allowed hosts: Backend.AI supports many NFS mountpoint.
 This field limits